Do-Not-Circulate/GENNI/README.md

-# GENNI: Visualising the Geometry of Equivalences for Neural Network Identifiability
+# GENNIm: Visualising the Geometry of Equivalences for Neural Network Identifiability

 ## Disclaimer

 This is code associated with the paper "GENNI: Visualising the Geometry of Equivalences for Neural Network Identifiability," published in the [NeurIPS](https://nips.cc/) Workshop on [Differential Geometry meets Deep Learning 2020](https://sites.google.com/view/diffgeo4dl/).

 ## Preliminaries